You are Still a VERY VALUABLE PERSON !! Here’s Hope!

 Question 11: Tell me about Yourself?

 Answer: This is the hardest question to answer.
-Here’s where you use your Short Story.
+This where you need to recite your Short Story taught in the next section.

-This is the most important question you will be asked in an Interview.
-This is your chance to shine.
+This is the most important question you will be asked in an Interview, because it is your chance to shine.
 Therefore, take lots of time to prepare this answer.
 This is also the same statement you can make when speaking to anyone who might have a lead of a job.
 Yes!
 It must be memorized, and flow very smoothly.
+Don’t tell them “well I like cars and going to movies.”
+Tell them what will bear your their decision to hire you!

 A. Structure your statement in the following 3 sections: